Vicki’s Death March

 The VDM group start time will be 7:30 AM sharp.
 Though it is not a race, so feel free to start earlier or later if that better suits.
 The run is a tad over 25 miles, covering some of the more scenic sections of Shenandoah National Park — certainly some of its more popular trails.

-Note that the VDM course does NOT include climbing the Old Rag trail, but instead bypasses that height, using the Berry and Weakley Hollow fire roads instead.
+Note that the VDM course does NOT include climbing the Old Rag trail; we start the run by using the Berry and Weakley Hollow fire roads instead.
 So, purchasing an Old Rag Day Use Ticket is NOT needed if you plan to run VDM.
-A National Park or Shenandoah National Park pass is required, but not the day use ticket for Old Rag unless you intend to take that trail during VDM.
+A National Park or Shenandoah National Park pass IS required, but not the day use ticket for Old Rag unless you intend to take that trail during VDM.

 Route details

 Most runners are able to do this run in 6–8 hours.
-Add a solid hour if you do the “Keith Knipling variation” and hike up and over Old Rag at the beginning.
-If you are a faster runner, you should plan on joining Keith for this bonus summit!
+Add a solid hour if you op to do the “Keith Knipling variation” and hike up and over Old Rag at the beginning.
 The Old Rag troop generally overtakes the rest of the VDM crew somewhere between Hawksbill and Stony Man.
 NOTE: if you want to take the trail up and over Old Rag itself, then you will need to obtain an Old Rag Day Use Ticket.
 The tickets are only a dollar, but are required to use the Old Rag trail.
 Rangers will almost certainly be posted at all the trail access points, so spend that money if you think you may want to summit rather than bypass Old Rag.

 Most of the climbing at VDM is in the first half, and most of the easier running occurs after scaling Hawksbill.
 There are several options to cut the run short — and there are options to lengthen the run as well, particularly by doing the Keith version of the VDM.
 Traditionally, runners sort themselves out into similarly-pace groups through the early fire road climbing.
-Groups and individual runners will often overlap at some landmark locations — particularly up on Hawksbill, at the Skyland aid break, and out on Stony Man.
-There are usually a range of speeds among the Death March participants, so you generally should be able to hook on to a fast, moderate, or slower-paced runner or group to fit your needs.
+Groups and individual runners will often overlap at the landmark locations — such as Hawksbill, at the Skyland aid break, and out on Stony Man.
+There are usually a range of speeds among the Death March participants, so you should be able to hook on to a fast, moderate, or slower-paced runner or group to fit your needs.

 There is no planned aid, so carry what you need, and bring a method of payment for any “snickety snacks” you may wish to purchase at the Skyland Resort.
 There are bathrooms and water at Skyland, a gift shop that sells bottled beverages, and also a snack/coffee shop in the primary lobby of the main building.
 This is the last weekend of the year that Skyland Resort is open for the year, with its coffee/snack counter, gift shop and bathrooms.
 Plan on aid ONLY at Skyland, so don’t forget to carry cash/card for those snacks!
 And again, carry your National Park pass and your ID with you, as well, to show at the entrance to the lower White Oak Canyon section of the trail, which most runners reach about an hour or so after leaving Old Rag at the start.